georgetheka/kitara/README.md

 ### Overview

 Kitara is a simple cross-platform program written in Rust that can convert any MIDI guitar to a computer keyboard.
-I wrote this quickly on a Sunday afternoon, just for fun, so this program has only tested on MacOs Catalina.
+I wrote this quickly on a Sunday afternoon, just for fun, so this program has only been tested on MacOs Catalina.

 ### Requirements